Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample02_MessageSettlement.md

 // since ServiceBusClient implements IAsyncDisposable we create it with "await using" await using var client = new ServiceBusClient(connectionString);

-// get the sender
+// create the sender
-ServiceBusSender sender = client.GetSender(queueName);
+ServiceBusSender sender = client.CreateSender(queueName);

 // create a message that we can send
 ServiceBusMessage message = new ServiceBusMessage(Encoding.Default.GetBytes("Hello world!"));